 valueattribute of this element.
 Relative paths in this attribute are interpreted relative to the server installation folder.

 Over time, content storage will grow to be quite large, and will periodically need to be purged.
-The Archive section of the administrator interface allows you to check the current status of the content cache and to archive (or delete) files that have not been in use for a long time.
+When deleting a review, Collaborator deletes files that were uploaded for this review from the content storage as well (unless they are used in some other reviews).
+To check the current status of the content cache and to archive (or delete) files that have not been in use for a long time, see the Archive section of the administrator interface.

 Starting from version 6, Collaborator has a new file content storage format that works better with many file systems by having a deeper folder structure, reducing the number of files in each folder.
 By default all new installations of Collaborator server use the new file content storage format.